 If officially China denies supporting its Russian ally, the facts show that it is on its side.
 A position all the more acrobatic that behind the scenes the Chinese seem to want to play the conciliators in the conflict.

 China abstained in the United Nations Security Council during the vote on the resolution condemning the Russian intervention in Ukraine on February 25.
-Undoubtedly growing closer to Russia, she had for several days avoided giving her outright support, contenting herself with emphasizing her “comprehension” Russian concerns about their territorial security, and to criticize those who “throw oil on the fire” – the United States – guilty of having promised Ukraine entry into NATO.
+Undoubtedly growing closer to Russia, she had for several days avoided giving her outright support, contenting herself with emphasizing her “comprehension” Russian concerns regarding their territorial security, and to criticize those who “throw oil on the fire” – the United States – guilty of having promised Ukraine entry into NATO.

 “They don’t call it an invasion”